amzn/hawktracer/docs/index.md

 For feature requests or bug reports, please use [GitHub form](https://github.com/amzn/hawktracer/issues/new).

 ## Development
 All development on %HawkTracer is done on the [GitHub project](https://github.com/amzn/hawktracer).
-Instructions for contributing can be found on the @subpage contributing "contribution page".
+Instructions for contributing can be found on the @subpage docs/CONTRIBUTING.md page.